surf-visualization/ospray-python/README.md

 but they are pretty useful in their current state, as Pybind11 is an amazing little library (inpsired by the just-as-great Boost.Python).

+Note that this code is targeted at the 2.0.x branch of OSPRay.